Skip to main content

 Link

-I built this workstation back in 2025.
-You can find the complete parts list in the above link but it’s an AMD Ryzen 9 9950X3D, 256 GiB of memory, an AMD 9070 XT, and a 4 TiB NVMe.
+The complete parts list is in the above link but it’s an AMD Ryzen 9 9950X3D, 256 GiB of memory, an AMD 9070 XT, and a 4 TiB NVMe.
 I use this workstation for everything- programming, gaming, rendering, AI workloads, streaming, recording, and anything else that comes up.
 It runs Windows for compatibility with peripherals and software but most of the programming work happens either in WSL2, by SSHing somewhere else, or via some computer that’s connected to a capture card for recording and streaming.

 Framework Laptop 16 #